Whatlington Village Voice

 and on Freeview 262 or Freely 565

-Then on Friday 2nd May there will be what I am certain will be an interesting illustrated talk about the work of the Commonwealth War Graves Commission (CWGC).
-This will take place in the Parish Church at 7.30pm, entry will be free, but donations will be welcomed to support the work of CWGC.
-Car parking at the village hall please, disabled parking by the church.

-On the evening of 8th May, VE Day, listen out for the church bells, which will ring to mark the 80th anniversary.

-Then, on Sunday 11th May the Church will be holding a special service at 10.30 to mark the 80th anniversary of both VE and VJ Days.
+Then, on Sunday 11th May at 10.30 the church will have a special service to mark the 80th Anniversary of VE Day.
+The churches records show that a special service was held 80 years ago on VE Day, so it is appropriate that our village church are marking the occasion.

-Further ahead, on 25th May there will be an Antiques Fair in Whatlington Village Hall.